Time To Heal

 When I was sixteen, Coach told me how proud he was of me, commenting often on how much I’d improved from one season to the next.
 He acknowledged how hard I worked.
 He cheered my successes and pushed me to be better.
 I felt appreciated and supported and most of all, I relished his praise.

-Coach was attractive in a wiry, degenerate chic kind of way and his deliberately aloof style was endearing in its own way.
+Coach was attractive in a wiry, degenerate chic kind of way and his deliberately aloof style was endearing in its own right.
 I can’t say for sure if he was the first man that I was attracted to.
 I can say for sure that he was the first man to pay attention to me in a way that made me feel unequivocally good.

 I feel the most shame when I acknowledge that I was ever attracted to him at all.